 It is a voluntary defined benefit public service pension scheme.
-The Pension has been changed from 1st April 2015 to include the New Scheme.
-This page covers details of how the old scheme with both its section work.
+The Pension has been changed many times, the latest was the launch of the new Scheme on the 1st April 2015.
+This page covers details of how the old scheme with both its sections work.
 There are additional details on the New 2015 Scheme later on in this part of the site.

 What Do You Pay In?

 As an active member a percentage of your salary is deducted from your gross pay each month.
-This means that employee contributions are taken before any income tax is calculated which makes this tax efficient.
-The amount that you pay into the pension is determined by your level of pay and there are 7 ‘employee’ contribution bands ranging from 5% – 14.5%.
+This means that employee contributions are taken before any income tax is calculated which makes this tax efficient as it reduces the amount of your income that is subject to Income Tax.
+The amount that you pay into the pension is determined by your level of pay.
+As of October 2022 there are 11 ‘Employee’ contribution bands.

 Your pensionable pay is not the same as your total gross pay.
-This will normally not include overtime, but will include CEA’s or a proportion of on-call supplements.
+Depending on your contract (A4C, VSM, ESM, Consultant) and additional work you may do will determine what ‘pay’ is used to calculate your contributions.
 Please contact us if you would like help on working this out.

 What Do You Get Out?

 When you decide to leave the scheme and take benefits, you will be entitled to a pension for the rest of your life.
 This is a ‘government backed’ scheme so you have the security of knowing that this will always be paid, and you will always know how much you will be getting.
 Normally it will increase by inflation (Consumer Price Index) every April.